e-mar404/sgotify/README.md

 # Sgotify
-*Spotify tui writen in go*
+*Spotify client for neovim writen in go*
 ---

 ### Commands to write

-These are in the order that they should be written in
+This is the order that they should be written in too

+- [ ] sgotify help
+    - formatted output with [lipgloss](https://github.com/charmbracelet/lipgloss) of all available commands and what they do

 - [ ] sgotify login
-    - check keyring for existence of clientID, clientSecret, auth token, and auth refresh token
+    - use formated form with bubble tea to get client id & secret
+    - during the same alt screen tui start log in flow with spotify
     - use .env for clientID & clientSecret for initial load or prompt user for them